 Regular Hours

 Certified employees shall be prompt in attendance and shall remain on duty as specified by school policy or their immediate supervisor.
+Teachers shall be on duty in the classroom or building at 7:30 a.m. and shall remain until all students are dismissed.

 No certified employee shall leave his/her job assignment during duty hours without the express approval of his/her immediate supervisor.